 If you do not wish to have your contact information used by 211 Maryland to promote our programs or services, you can opt-out by sending us a letter or an email stating your request.

 For choices with respect to third-party interest-based advertising activities and analytics, please see the “Information Collection and Tracking Technologies” section above.

 You may call, email, or otherwise contact us to request access to, correct, or delete personal information that you have provided to us.
 In some instances, we cannot delete your personal information except by also deleting your user account or terminating any services you are currently engaged in or receive from 211 Maryland.
 We may not accommodate a request to change information if we believe the change would violate any law or legal requirement or cause the information to be incorrect.

-We only collect information from those under 18 years of age with verifiable parental consent.
-If we learn we have collected or received personal information from a child under 18 without verification of parental consent, we will delete that information.
-Additionally, the Website is intended for use by adults only.
-We do not solicit or knowingly collect any information from visitors under 18 years of age, so please do not use the Website if you are not yet 18.
+We only collect information about those under 13 years of age with parental consent.
+If we learn we have collected or received personal information from a child under 13, we will delete that information upon request of parent.

 The most responsive contributors are those who have the opportunity to become informed and involved.
 We therefore promote voluntary giving in dealing with donors, employees, volunteers, and vendors.